dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 - The route or view component uses the `content-container` class like described before, so you should normally be able to put everything in there which is shown in the documentation of [Clarity Application Layout](https://clarity.design/documentation/app-layout).

 - The `content-area` is the place where we put the map normally.
+If you like to do this ad the class `map-view` (`content-area map-view`) to remove the padding from the `content-area`.

 - As Aside we mostly use the `vertical-nav`.
 The default placement is on the left side like in the Clarity Layout, but with the class `right` the navigation will stick to the right side.
 There are also some styles for the `layer-control` inside a `vertical-nav`, so this is the place where we put the `layer-control`.